 I’d filmed lovely bridal preparation shots in the morning and captured the ambience of their intimate lunch with just seven guests and their beloved dog.

 The ceremony had been a little challenging because initially I was told I wasn’t allowed to film but I persuaded the celebrant I would be extremely discreet and she relented … I’d had to set up a mic to capture her audio in a very inconspicuous place ….
 (I’m not revealing where)… but it was a short and formal ceremony.

-So how could I come up with something under these circumstances that would mean that this lovely couple had something to remember their wedding by and that Evon could show to her friends back at home in Singapore?
+So how could I come up with something under these circumstances that would mean that this lovely couple had something to remember their wedding by and that Elaine could show to her friends back at home in Singapore?

 Well I decided to take advantage of their plans to do some sightseeing.
 I invited them to Wengen, where I live, in the hope that they might be tempted by the spectacular views of the North Face of the Eiger and the Jungfrau.